40net-cloud/fortinet-azure-solutions/FortiWeb/Manager/README.md

 #### Manual deployment

-- Search for 'Deploy a customer template' in the top search bar of the Azure portal
+- Search for **Deploy a custom template** in the Azure portal's top search bar.
 ![Azure Portal 1](https://raw.githubusercontent.com/40net-cloud/fortinet-azure-solutions/main/FortiGate/Playground/CustomVHD/images/azure-portal-1.png)
-- Select the option 'Build your own template in the editor
+- Select **Build your own template in the editor**.
 ![Azure Portal 2](https://raw.githubusercontent.com/40net-cloud/fortinet-azure-solutions/main/FortiGate/Playground/CustomVHD/images/azure-portal-2.png)
-- Copy in the contents of the 'azuredeploy.json' file into the editor
+- Copy the contents of the `azuredeploy.json` file into the editor.
 ![Azure Portal 3](https://raw.githubusercontent.com/40net-cloud/fortinet-azure-solutions/main/FortiGate/Playground/CustomVHD/images/azure-portal-3.png)
 - Complete the required variables.
-THe VHD uri is created using the 'Add-AzVhd' command
+The VHD URI is created using the `Add-AzVhd` command.
 ![Azure Portal 4](https://raw.githubusercontent.com/40net-cloud/fortinet-azure-solutions/main/FortiGate/Playground/CustomVHD/images/azure-portal-4.png)

-### Powershell and Azure Cloud Shell
+### PowerShell and Azure Cloud Shell

-The below is an example on how to deploy a customer VHD using powershell instead of using an ARM Template.
-Verify and replace the variables in the begining and run the commands one by one to verify.
+The following example shows how to deploy a custom VHD using PowerShell instead of an ARM template.
+Verify and replace the variables at the beginning, then run the commands one by one.

 ```powershell